jdrew1303/xa-arch/README.md

 Participation in business management and governance of Xalgorithms Alliance is structured through an explict contract with Xalgorithms Foundation, namely the "XALGORITHMS ALLIANCE ACCESSION AGREEMENT" https://www.xalgorithms.org/about-us/membership/

 Xalgorithms Foundation is a Canadian-based member-funded not-for-profit, incorportated in Canada.
 The sole purpose of the Foundation is to provide management and governance services to the Xalgorithms Alliance.
-And Xalgorithms Alliance exists as an unincorporated association of members committed to fostering a free/libre/open Internet of Rules, initially (but not exclusively) to advance the fairness and efficiency of commerce.
+And Xalgorithms Alliance exists as an unincorporated association of members committed to fostering a free/libre/open Internet of Rules to advance the fairness and efficiency of commerce.

 HOW TO CONTRIBUTE (FINANCIALLY)